Akhilnautiyal5/Todo_List/README.md

-Sure!
-Here’s an updated README for your Todo List project that reflects the use of Vite and the new `npm start` command.

 # Todo List Project

 This is a simple Todo List application built using React.js and styled with Tailwind CSS.
 The application allows users to add, edit, and delete tasks, providing a clean and responsive interface for managing daily tasks.